 To ensure progressive content, the program updates the curriculum periodically.
-Candidates will complete the degree (M.S.E or Ed.S) sequence they started, but may experience a change in the Ed.S. after completing the M.S.E. (i.e., if curriculum changes to the Ed.S. program are made while the candidate is completing the M.S.E.).
+Candidates will complete the degree (M.S.E or Ed.S) sequence they started but may experience a change in the Ed.S. coursework after completing the M.S.E. (i.e., if curriculum changes to the Ed.S. program are made while the candidate is completing the M.S.E.).
 Candidates are not guaranteed both degree curricula will be exactly as they were when beginning the M.S.E. program.
-The current course sequence, for both the M.S.E. and the Ed.S. portions of the program, was approved in June 2020 and is outlined on the following pages.
+The current course sequence, for both the M.S.E. and the Ed.S. portions of the program is outlined on the following pages.

-MASTER OF SCIENCE IN EDUCATION (M.S.E.) = 34 CREDITS (TOTAL PROGRAM of M.S.E. + Ed.S. = 66 credits)
+UWRF SCHOOL PSYCHOLOGY PROGRAM COURSE SEQUENCE MASTER OF SCIENCE IN EDUCATION (M.S.E.) = 34 CREDITS (TOTAL PROGRAM of M.S.E. + Ed.S. = 66 credits)